Xceptance/testsuite-nocoding/README.md

   * HTTP response headers
   * Cookies
   * HTTP Response Content
-* Offers various validation modes in order to validate data.
+* Offers various validation methods in order to validate data.
 * Supports two modes to run the test-cases:
   * DOM: the response are parsed into the DOM, which allows to select elements by xpath for validation purpose
   * LIGHT: there exists no DOM, which makes the test case fast to execute.